stevensacks/cra-template-amplify/template/README.md

-This is an AWS Amplify Create React App bootstrapped with my preferred setup of ESLint, Prettier, etc.
+# Create React App Amplify Template

+Run this command to use this template:
 ```
 npx create-react-app your-project --template amplify
 ```

+This is an AWS Amplify Create React App bootstrapped with my preferred setup of ESLint, Prettier, and a bunch of libraries common to most projects, such as lodash, date-fns, core-js, validator, etc.

+It comes with a basic amplify.yml, cypress.json, and jsconfig.json that sets the src folder as the root url for React and Cypress.

 You must have already gone through the process of installing the Amplify CLI on your computer.

-# Setup
+## Setup

 After installing this template with CRA, do the following: